Date: Wed, 3 Apr 2002 16:11:03 +0200

 That would allow us to create films of a more abstract or architectural

-nature that could function as landscapes (seemingly "present"
+nature that could function as landscapes (seemingly "present" in

-duration, long durée, like geological time, sedimented time).
+duration, long durée, like geological time, sedimented time). while live

 real time streams from the web or in live mixing could be interpolated,